 - Someone who has ever been convicted of: home-invasion robbery, kidnapping, aircraft piracy, sexual battery, kidnapping, manslaughter, murder, or treason.

-- Someone with any convictions in the past 10 years for: arson, aggravated assault or battery, aggravated stalking, carjacking, arson, robbery, unlawful throwing, or a felony involving a violent crime.
+- Someone with any convictions in the past 10 years for: arson, aggravated assault or battery, aggravated stalking, carjacking, robbery, unlawful throwing, or a felony involving a violent crime.

 - An individual who is currently being charged with dangerous crime under Section 907.041(4)(a) of the Florida Statutes.